-The Centre has recognized that Knowledge Mobilization (KMb) is an important part of the research process.
-KMb refers to the movement of research into active use with knowledge users in order to help facilitate practice, policy and behaviour change.
+The Institute has recognized that Knowledge Mobilization (KMb) is an important part of the research process.
+KMb refers to the movement of research into active use with knowledge users in order to help facilitate the uptake of research findings, partnerships and impacts around practice, policy and behaviour change.

-Our KMb resources, tools and activities are available below:
+Some previous Lifespan Institute KMb tools and activities are available below:

-Our Research Snapshots provide a quick overview of various areas of lifespan development research.
-Click any of the topics below if you’d like to learn more about it!
+The Lifespan Institute Research Snapshots were meant to provide a quick overview of various areas of lifespan development research.
+The Lifespan Institute is not currently producing new snapshot, but you can click any of the topics below if you’d like to learn more about it!

 Want more information on our research and KMb?

-Connect with the Centre’s Knowledge Mobilization Officer, Jayne Morrish — firstname.lastname@example.org
+Connect with the Institute’s Knowledge Mobilization Officer, Jayne Morrish — firstname.lastname@example.org

-If you are interested in learning more about the faculty members of the Centre please see our list of researchers, labs, current publications, and research interest groups.
+If you are interested in learning more about the faculty members of the Institute please see our list of researchers, labs, current publications, and research interest groups.